pauliwog/philter-ucsf/paul/DOCUMENTATION.md

 I also worked with David, my fellow summer intern, a little (it was his project) to create the correct xml annotations for the MIMIC notes.
 I only provided some advice and tested his results.
 The reason why I'm mentioning it is because having correct annotations is crucial to testing any sort of thing with Philter—they allow Philter to evaluate its performance.
 The annotations are in xml format, and contain for each phi in the clinical note the phi type, the actual value, the start and stop indices of the value(s), and an ID.
 For example, Philter, reading this annotation file, can identify actual phi it obscured (true positives), which values it obscured but were actually safe (false positives), etc, and calculate metrics about its performance.
 I needed annotations for my test set of notes in order to determine how much the whitelists/safe regexes helped.

+If some of my scripts are confusing, check out [details_on_scripts.md](https://github.com/pauliwog/philter-ucsf/blob/master/paul/details_on_scripts.md)!
+And here is [the change-log](https://github.com/pauliwog/philter-ucsf/blob/master/paul/CHANGE-LOG.md) which should have everything I added or modified.

 # What I did

 ### Overview